wtsi-hgi/bdist/README.md

 For example:

-    bdist -c foo /path/to/some/files* /another/file /{foo,bar}/*.quux
+    bdist foo /path/to/some/files* /another/file /{foo,bar}/*.quux

-    bdist -c foo --fofn /path/to/my.fofn
+    bdist foo --fofn /path/to/my.fofn

-    find /some/path -type f -name "*.baz" | xargs bdist -c foo
+    find /some/path -type f -name "*.baz" | xargs bdist foo

-    find . -type f -exec bdist -c foo +
+    find . -type f -exec bdist foo +

-Note that, if using `find`(1) with `-exec`, then the `+` delimiter should be used.
-If the `;` delimiter were used, it would still work, but would spawn multiple individual jobs, rather than making use of an LSF job array.
+Note that, if using `find`(1) with `-exec`, then the `+` terminator should be used.
+If the `;` terminator were used, it would still work, but would spawn multiple individual jobs, rather than making use of an LSF job array.

 A FOFN should be used if there are a lot of files to process, to avoid blowing the `$ARG_MAX` of your shell.
 Also note that the number of files